steveee27/YouTube-Comments-Scraping/README.md

 # YouTube Comments Sentiment Analysis

 This project involves scraping and analyzing YouTube comments from machine learning-related videos in Bahasa Indonesia.
-The comments are processed and analyzed using various text representation techniques to extract key insights about popular terms and themes.
+The YouTube API was used to collect comments data efficiently and systematically.
+The comments are then processed and analyzed using various text representation techniques to extract key insights about popular terms and themes.

 ## Table of Contents
 - [Project Overview](#project-overview)